 These days I'm pursuing my art, doing occassoinal commercial jobs and enjoying my new studio.
-Be sure you also visit my online art galleries, my 3D Lenticular Gallery and my Fine Art America Gallery & Print Shop where you will find a wide selection of my artwork including my landscape/nature photography, early digital work, and 2D versions of most of my 3D lenticular works all available for purchase as art prints on paper, canvas, acrylic, metal or as note cards.
+Be sure you visit my online art galleries, my 3D Lenticular Gallery and my Fine Art America Gallery & Print Shop where you will find a wide selection of my artwork including my landscape/nature photography, early digital work, and 2D versions of most of my 3D lenticular works, all available for purchase as art prints on paper, canvas, acrylic, metal or as note cards.

 Want to see some of the ergonomic computer workstations I've designed?
 Visit the Desk Designs section.